 Good quality sleep is of utmost importance for long term health and regeneration.
-Few people can funtion properly with less than seven or eight hours of sleep per night.
+Few people can function properly with less than seven or eight hours of sleep per night.

 Regular, gentle exercise is very beneficial for relieving stress and decreasing negative emotions such as worry or anxiety.
 However, people with significantly depleted adrenal hormones, intensive cardiovascular exercise will further deplete adrenal reserves.